-4.1 The programme for the MBBS Degree lasts not less than ten (10) semesters: Phase I (3 years/6 semesters and Phase II (2 years/4 semesters).

-- 4.2 Both phases consist of courses or clerkships in which are included lectures, conferences, seminars, tutorials, self-study, use of learning aids (including information technology), practicals and demonstrations including clinical bedside teaching.
-Outlines of these are provided in the Student Handbook. - 4.3 The candidate's progress in each course or clerkship is assessed on the basis of his or her performance in a combination of in-course assignments and projects, and written, practical, clinical and oral examinations, as outlined in the Student Handbook. - 4.4 Phase I consist of an integrated series of courses spanning the first three years leading to comprehensive, multidisciplinary examination.
-Successful candidates will be awarded the Bachelor of Medical Sciences Degree (BMedSci). - 4.5 Phase II comprises the final two years and is made up of a series of clinical attachments followed by the final MBBS examination.
-The degree is awarded at pass level or with honours or distinction on the satisfactory completion of the programme.
+- 4.1 The programme for the MB BS Degree lasts for five years and consists of two Stages/Phases: - · MB BS Stage/Phase I; and - · MB BS Stage/Phase II - 4.2 Both Stages/Phases consist of courses or clerkships in which are included lectures, conferences, seminars, tutorials, self-study, the use of learning aids (including information technology), and practicals and demonstrations including clinical bedside teaching. - 4.3 The student's progress in each course or clerkship is assessed on the basis of his or her performance in a combination of course-work and written, practical, clinical and oral examinations. - 4.4 MB BS Stage/Phase II comprises the final two years and is made up of a series of rotating clinical clerkships followed by a final examination.
+The MB BS degree is awarded at the level of a Pass, Honours, or Honours with Distinction on satisfactory completion of the programme.